Format - PDF7MB

 In response to this development, 16 local authorities from across the West Midlands have come together to form West Midlands Rail (WMR), a cohesive and proactive body representing the regional and local economic, transport and strategic objectives for the rail industry.
 WMR's aim is to translate the Government's agenda into the West Midlands by leading the transformation of rail services in the West Midlands to meet the needs of passengers, stakeholders and businesses.

 Discussions with the Secretary of State for Transport have led to a proposition for rail devolution in the West Midlands which has allowed WMR to have a meaningful level of influence over the specification of the new West Midlands Franchise.
-This Franchise, currently operated by London Midland, operates 60% of all the rail services in the West Midlands region, and is due to be re-let in August 2017.
-The Government have also agreed that once the new Franchise has commenced in December 2017, WMR will be responsible for managing those services operating locally in the region.
+The new franchise stareted on the 10 December and is opered by West Midlands Trains, branded at West Midlands Railway.
+West Midlands Railway servces 60% of all the rail services in the West Midlands region.
+WMR will be responsible for managing those services operating locally in the region.
 WMR believes this approach will deliver significant benefits in the longer-term.

 WMR's interests extend beyond rail franchising.
 We believe that localism is much more than simply transferring powers from one tier of government to another.
 Rather, it is about translating those devolved responsibilities into meaningful actions that benefit local passengers, stakeholders and businesses.
 This means thinking about problems in a different way, and developing solutions to match.